 Public policy-makers promote private sector investment geared towards boosting employment.

-The predecessor project has already helped foreign companies become established in the textile and agricultural sectors.
-GIZ worked with the Moldovan Investment and Export Promotion Organization to support and advise these companies.
-A number of local firms are benefiting from new business contacts and have secured contracts to supply items such as apples, textiles and metal goods.
+The project has assisted foreign companies in the automotive supply, textile and agricultural sectors to set up business in Moldova.
+This has created several thousand jobs, particularly in manufacturing.
+GIZ works with the Moldovan Investment and Export Promotion Organization to support and advise these companies.
+For example, cable harnesses for passenger vehicles and textile products are now being exported on behalf of well-known car manufacturers and suppliers.
+A number of local firms are benefiting from new business contacts and have secured contracts to supply items such as soft toys, apples and metal goods.

 The Moldovan Government and Parliament have benefited from advice on drafting more than 40 governmental decisions and laws to improve the business climate.
 For example, tax legislation has been made more conducive to investment, customs regulations have been modified to facilitate business and the process for registering new companies has been simplified.